How to Switch Banks Smoothly Without Any Hiccups

 Start by updating all deposit sources with your new bank information.
 This could include your paycheck, dividend and investment earnings, social security payments, pension and annuity income, etc.

 Keep in mind that it can take a couple of pay cycles before the information is updated.
-Stay on top of both your new and old bank accounts so you know when everything has moved over.
+Stay on top of both your new account and current account so you know when everything has moved over.

 Update all banking information for any recurring deposits and payments such as utility bills, cell phone payments, and insurance premiums.
 Don’t forget to change out your banking information for any online payment services you use.

 Before switching banks entirely, balance your checkbook.
-This is your chance to review your accounts and ensure there are no outstanding checks or overlooked electronic payments in your old account.
+This is your chance to review your current account and ensure there are no outstanding checks, scheduled automatic payments, or overlooked electronic payments in your old account.
 It may take a few weeks before the last check you wrote clears your account, so keep enough funds in your old account to cover any late payments.

 The last step is to close your old account.

 Before you do that, you need to verify that there’s no more activity or transactions you forgot.
-If you can keep your old account open for three months, that should ensure you didn’t forget any quarterly payments.
+If you can keep your old checking or savings account open for three months, that should ensure you didn’t forget any quarterly payments.
 Keep a few hundred dollars in it to cover the unexpected.

 Once you’re ready to move everything fully over to your new bank, it’s time to close the account.
 Contact your bank and ask how to shut down the account for good.
 Request a letter from the bank showing that your account has been closed and all requirements have been met.